The giant of Roman wellness, still standing after 1,800 years

 - Gyms, libraries and gardens: the baths were a complete social hub.

 Beneath the floor ran kilometers of service tunnels for the heating system (the hypocaust): a masterpiece of engineering.
+As you walk between the soaring walls, you can rebuild — room by room — the route Romans followed 1,800 years ago.

-The highlights you can't miss
+What to see: the highlights you can't miss

 Want to reach the Baths of Caracalla in comfort?